andrePankraz/marker/README.md

 # Installation

-This has been tested on Mac and Linux (Ubuntu and Debian).
+This has been tested on Mac, Linux and Windows WSL with Docker (Ubuntu and Debian).
 You'll need python 3.9+ and [poetry](https://python-poetry.org/docs/#installing-with-the-official-installer).

 First, clone the repo: